Clarke Reed: Chair of the Mississippi Republican Party

 Reed became the state party chairman of the Mississippi Republican Party in 1966.
 He later became the head of the Southern Republican Chairmen's Association, making him a vocal figure in the party's progress across the region.

 Reed was identified with the Southern Strategy, which saw the Solid South shift politically from Democratic to Republican.
-He was credited for unifying the Southern United States to vote for Richard Nixon in 1968.
+He was credited for unifying the Southern United States GOP Convention delegates to vote for Richard Nixon in 1968.
 As a result, during his presidency Nixon would consult with Reed concerning matters of importance to the South.

 As state chairman, he focused on local elections.
 In 1969, Mississippi Republicans won nine mayoral races.
 In 1972, two of the party's congressional candidates, the future senators Thad Cochran and Trent Lott, became the first Mississippi Republicans elected to Congress since Reconstruction.
 In an interview with The New York Times in 1976, Reed said that he wanted the national Republican Party to be fiscally and socially conservative.